Easy Home Staging Tips For 2021

 Most of us get how important staging is to the seller’s bottom line.
 Statistics are all over the map but I’ve yet to see one that claims no additional value in staging a home for sale.

-Here’s 29 home staging tips for 2021 that your clients need to know:
+Here’s 29 of the best home staging tips that your clients need to know:

 Staged homes sell 73% faster (Real Estate Staging Association)